Algebraic Ending Laminations and Quasiconvexity: Punctured Surfaces

-\begin{theorem} Let $H=\pi_1(S)$ for $S$ a hyperbolic surface of finite volume.
-Let $r$ be a thick hyperbolic ray in Teichmuller space $Teich(S)$ and let $r_\infty \in \partial Teich(S)$ be the limiting surface ending lamination.
+\begin{theorem} Let $r \subset Teich(S^h)$ be a thick geodesic ray and $r_\infty \in \partial Teich(S^h)$ be the limiting surface ending lamination.
 Let $X$ denote the universal metric bundle over $r$ minus a small neighborhood of the cusps and let $\HH$ denote the horosphere boundary components.
 Let $K$ be a finitely generated infinite index subgroup of $H$.
-Then any orbit of $K$ in $X$ is relatively quasiconvex in $(X, \HH)$. \end{theorem}
+Then any orbit of $K$ in $X$ is relatively quasi-convex in $(X, \HH)$. \end{theorem}

-\begin{proof} The proof is essentially the same as that of Theorem \ref{surf-ray}.
+\begin{proof} The proof is slightly more involved than Theorem \ref{surf-ray}; the difficulty arising from the difference between the closed diagonal closure and the diagonal closure of a geodesic surface lamination $\LL$.
+Recall that $\LL^d$ denotes the {\it closure} of the diagonal closure of $\LL$.

+First, observe that if $K$ corresponds to a parabolic subgroup, it is automatically relatively quasi-convex.
+Hence assume that $K$ is not a parabolic subgroup.
 By Theorem \ref{mix-surf} (which, recall, holds for punctured surfaces), the lamination $r_\infty$ is strongly arational.
 Hence no leaf or diagonal of $r_\infty$ is carried by $K$.
 By Theorem \ref{end1}, (which, recall, holds for punctured surfaces as well), the Cannon-Thurston lamination $\lct (H, X)= \lel (r_\infty)^d$.
-Hence no leaf of $\lct (H,X)$ is carried by $K$.
-By Lemma \ref{qccritrh}, any orbit of $K$ in $X$ is relatively quasiconvex in $(X, n\HH)$. \end{proof}